postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-pagerduty.md

 You can use this integration to trigger incidents in PagerDuty based on your Postman Monitor results, helping your team investigate and resolve Collection run failures quickly.

 ### Retrieving your PagerDuty Integration Key

-Create an account or use a preexisting on to log in to [PagerDuty](https://app.pagerduty.com/){:target="_blank"} .
+Create an account or use a preexisting one to log in to [PagerDuty](https://app.pagerduty.com/){:target="_blank"} .
 In the header toolbar, click "Configuration" and select "Services".
 If you are creating a new service for this integration, click "Add New Service".

 [![pagerduty menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/pagerduty_menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/pagerduty_menu.png)

-Enter your Service Name and choose Postman as the Integration Type.
+Enter your "Service Name" and choose Postman as the Integration Type.

 Click the "Add Service" link at the bottom of the page to create a new service.

 [![pagerduty service](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/pagerduty_service.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/pagerduty_service.png)